AFSOCs historic first PTN team takes flight

 |0

-This work, AFSOCs historic first PTN team takes flight [Image 6 of 6], by TSgt Michael Charles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFSOCs historic first PTN team takes flight, by TSgt Michael Charles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT